Is Saffron a Herb or Spice

 Is Saffron a Herb or Spice?
 Understanding Its True Nature

-Saffron is one of the most prized ingredients in the world, known for its distinct flavor, vivid color, and rich history.
-But many people often wonder: Is saffron a herb or a spice?
-In this article, we will explore the differences between herbs and spices and clarify why saffron is classified as a spice.
+Saffron is one of the world’s most prized ingredients, known for its distinct flavor, vivid color, and rich history.
+Yet, many people often wonder: is saffron a herb or a spice?
+In this article, we will explain the difference between herbs and spices and clarify why saffron is classified as a spice.

 Understanding the Difference Between Herbs and Spices